charliepark/charliepark.github.com/_posts/2011-06-07-tags-in-jekyll.md

 I looked at a number of different blogs, and at the source code for a number of different Jekyll-powered blogs.
 I also poked around at Stack Overflow and Google Groups.
 They were useful in that they pointed me in the right direction.
 But all assumed more familiarity with Jekyll than I have, or they had some other issue that prevented my "getting it".

 Eventually, I figured out how to make it work, mainly by abusing some "Categories in Jekyll" code that others had put online.
-My approach ended up being almost identical to some code -- http://brizzled.clapper.org/id/105/index.html
+My approach ended up being almost identical to some code I found at <http://brizzled.clapper.org/id/105/index.html>.
+In fact, I might have inadvertently lifted his code wholesale.

+But nowhere in my escapades of ignorance did I find anyone who had written up an explanation of exactly what to do, where.
+So here you go.

 ## The Solution

+Jekyll recognizes tags out of the box.
+In your <abbr>YAML</abbr> frontmatter, add tags like this:

+    tags:
+    - jekyll
+    - code

+There are two main files you&rsquo;ll need to add.